Q

 2) Group B – Severe Psychological and/or Physical Harm and/or Sexual Abuse

-Class Members subjected to incidences of sexual abuse may also submit claims for additional compensation.
-To qualify for additional compensation related to sexual abuse, claimants must provide a sworn/solemnly affirmed Impact Statement setting out the nature of the incident(s) alleged to have been experienced by the claimant while at GCC during the Class Period (being September 1973 to July 1997), along with the details relating to the time period, specific date(s) of the incident(s), location, individuals involved, witnesses, if any, and reports made, if any (and to whom those reports where made).
+Class Members subjected to incidences of sexual abuse could also submit claims for additional compensation.
+To qualify for additional compensation related to sexual abuse, claimants must have provided a sworn/solemnly affirmed Impact Statement setting out the nature of the incident(s) alleged to have been experienced by the claimant while at GCC during the Class Period (being September 1973 to July 1997), along with the details relating to the time period, specific date(s) of the incident(s), location, individuals involved, witnesses, if any, and reports made, if any (and to whom those reports where made).

-Payments under this category will be determined based on a Points System, with Points being allocated based on supporting documentation evidencing a Compensable Psychological or Physical harm (i.e. medical records and impact statement) or, in the case of sexual abuse, based on an impact statement, all in addition to a Claim Form.
+Payments under this category were determined based on a Points System, with Points being allocated based on supporting documentation evidencing a Compensable Psychological or Physical harm (i.e. medical records and impact statement) or, in the case of sexual abuse, based on an impact statement, all in addition to a Claim Form.

-Group B payments are capped at $50,000.
+Group B payments were capped at $50,000.

-8. What if I want to opt-out of the Settlement?
+6. What if I want to opt-out of the Settlement?

 The deadline to opt-out has expired.

-9. Do I have a lawyer in the case?
+7. Do I have a lawyer in the case?

 All Class Members were represented by Class Counsel (see below) through the Certification, Settlement and Settlement-approval stages of this lawsuit.

-10. How will Class Counsel be paid?
+8. How will Class Counsel be paid?

 The Court approved $3,122,187.50 CAD of the Settlement Amount be paid to Class Counsel for their legal fees, taxes, and disbursements.
-A 10% levy of the Net Settlement Fund, after deduction of legal fees and expenses will also be paid to the Class Proceedings Fund, which provided financial support to enable the prosecution of the class action lawsuit.
+A 10% levy of the Net Settlement Fund, after deduction of legal fees and expenses was also paid to the Class Proceedings Fund, which provided financial support to enable the prosecution of the class action lawsuit.

-11. Where can I get more information on this case?
+9. Where can I get more information on this case?

 For more information about the Settlement, you may contact the Claims Administrator or Settlement Class Counsel at the information below or consult the executed Settlement Agreement available here.